OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/omega-as-a-router.md

 Please note that there are some placeholders such as `RouterPassword` and `somewifissid`.
 Make sure to copy only the relevant parts!

+#### Default Configuration Files

+If you ever want to revert your configuration to the original, we have a complete set of default configuration files from a factory-fresh Omega2 [in the `uci-default-configs` repo](https://github.com/OnionIoT/uci-default-configs) on GitHub.

 ### Ingredients